 Along with these responsibilities, a workplace coach must be skilled at using responsive language.
-They must provide their coachee with feedback that is specific, factual and objective.
-Although, this feedback is more about a mutual assessment of performance.
-In other words, it’s something that the coach and coachee must work through together.
+They must provide their coachee with feedback that is specific, factual, and objective.

-In the end, the guidance that the life coach provides the coachee is what makes all the difference.
-This guidance of course comes as direction in the form of questions.
+In the end, the guidance that the life coach provides must stimulate positive change and transformation.
+This guidance, of course, comes disguised as a set of questions.

-A life coach will rarely if ever give direct instructions.
-Instructions are only given toward the end of a session for implementation purposes.
-Otherwise, it’s all about the questions that a life coach asks the coachee.
+A life coach will rarely if ever, give direct instructions.
+Instructions are only provided towards the end of a session for implementation purposes.
+Otherwise, the focus is on asking effective questions.

 These questions are designed to draw out answers, ideas, and solutions.
-Using these insights, the coachee is empowered to make their own choices and decisions.
+Using these insights, the coachee feels empowered to make their own choices and decisions.

-Coaching a work does however present its own set of challenges for the life coach.
-Inexperienced workplace coaches will be prone to make the following common coaching mistakes.
-But with time, experience and practice the coach will learn to work with coachee’s more effectively.
+Coaching at work does, however, present its own set of unique challenges for the life coach.
+Inexperienced workplace coaches will be prone to making the following common coaching mistakes.
+But with time, experience, and practice the coach learns to work with coachees in more optimal ways.

 Breaking Down the Workplace Life Coaching Process

-Here within this final section, let’s breakdown the workplace life coaching process.
-This process is divided into six key steps that explore how to coach within a work environment.
+Here in this final section, let’s break down the workplace life coaching process.
+This process is divided into six-steps that explore how to coach in a work environment.
 These steps include:

 - Determine Purpose and Performance Goals